jennbaker95/WholeLungvBALFluid/README.md

 - Knitted reports (raw html and pdf) for untrimmed, trimmed, and final datasets for comparison
 - License information
 - Hidden files (.RData and .Rhistory from local sessions)
-- .gitignore file (ignores cache and other hidden files when pushing directory contents to GitHub)
+- gitignore file (ignores cache and other hidden files when pushing directory contents to GitHub)
 - DockerFile (for generating image for reproducibility - currently under construction)